-RA25-3R, ranked second highest for costs with total present worth costs of \$796,100 and \$833,500, respectively.
+RA25-3 (Bioventing of Soil and Air Sparging of Plume), and its related residential alternative RA25-3R, ranked second highest for costs with total present worth costs of \$796,100 and \$833,500, respectively.
 Capital costs for these alternatives are estimated to be \$373,500 and \$422,300, respectively.
 These costs include equipment costs for a soil bioventing system and groundwater air sparging system, treatability studies, site work, professional labor, and engineering design and construction costs; the residential alternative also includes removal of sediment from the northwestern ditch.
 The operating costs include costs for operation of the bioventing system for 5 years and operation of the air sparging system for 10 years.
 RA25-3AR was ranked slightly lower than RA25-3 and RA25-3A because the total present worth costs of this remedial action alternatives were estimated to be slightly higher at \$796,300.
-The capital costs for this alternative was estimated to be \$285,200, which is slightly higher than the capital costs for RA25-3A, since sediment removal is included in the residential counterpart.
+The capital costs for RA25-3A, since sediment removal is included in the residential counterpart.